ksmithdev/Flight/README.md

 // build a migration
 var migration = new MigrationBuilder()
+    // set the connection string to the target database
-    .UseSqlServer(@"(LocalDB)\MSSQLLocalDB", database: "MigrationTest", auditSchema: "Flight", auditTable: "ChangeSets") .UseOneTransaction()
+    // you can also specify the database and table to store the migration information .UseSqlServer(@"(LocalDB)\MSSQLLocalDB", database: "MigrationTest", auditSchema: "Flight", auditTable: "ChangeSets")
+    // set the migration strategy
+    // using one transaction will execute all migration scripts inside a transaction and roll them all back if there is a failure
+    .UseOneTransaction()
 // you can have multiple migration plans based on configuration
 #if DEBUG
-    // pre-migration scripts are run before the regular migration scripts. the audit log will be verified and created after this process. you can use this to reset a database to a known state for testing.
+    // initialization scripts are run before the regular migration scripts. the audit log will be verified and created after this process. you can use this to reset a database to a known state for testing. these scripts are not executed inside of a transaction.
-    .AddPreMigrationScripts(
+    .AddInitializationScripts(
         new FileSystemScriptProvider(new[] { @"SqlServer\Initialization" }))
     // scripts can be loaded from the file system and executed in a sorted manner based on the file name .AddMigrationScripts(